Inhabiting the Impossible: Constructing a History of Twentieth- and Twenty-First Century Puerto Rican Dance

 Seminar Room 00.063, Schwarzman Centre for the Humanities, Oxford, OX2 6GG

-Susan Homar is a Puerto Rican dance scholar, critic, and educator, and a retired professor at the University of Puerto Rico, Río Piedras.
+Susan Homar is a Puerto Rican dance scholar, critic, and educator, and professor at the University of Puerto Rico, Río Piedras.
 She has written extensively on contemporary and experimental dance in Puerto Rico and previously worked as a dance critic for major newspapers on the island.
 Homar is co-editor of Inhabiting the Impossible: Dance and Experimentation in Puerto Rico (2023), a landmark volume documenting the island’s dance history.
 Her work explores the intersections of performance, identity, and cultural history.

 Arranged by the Caribbean Studies Network and CaribOx.